Shared Parental Leave (SPL) gives more choice in how 2 parents can care for their child.

 - getting a parental order if they had the child through surrogacy

-1. How much Shared Parental Leave a parent can get
+How much shared parental leave a parent can get

-How much SPL or ShPP eligible parents get depends on how much:
+How much shared parental leave eligible parents get depends on how much:

-- maternity entitlement the birth parent has taken
+- maternity leave the birth parent has taken

-- adoption entitlement the primary adopter has taken
+- adoption leave the primary adopter has taken

-It’s the same amount even if the parents have more than one:
+It's the same amount even if the parents have:

 If the birth parent or primary adopter is not entitled to maternity or adoption leave

-They will not be eligible to take SPL themselves, but if they’re getting maternity pay, adoption pay or Maternity Allowance, they can end (‘curtail’) this to create SPL or ShPP for the other parent.
+They will not be eligible to take shared parental leave themselves.
+However, if they're getting maternity pay, adoption pay or Maternity Allowance, they can 'curtail' (end) this to create shared parental leave or shared parental pay for the other parent.

-- the birth parent or primary adopter returns to work early from maternity or adoption leave and takes SPL at a later date
+- the birth parent or primary adopter returns to work early from maternity or adoption leave and takes shared parental leave at a later date

-- the birth parent or primary adopter returns to work and their partner takes SPL
+- the birth parent or primary adopter returns to work and their partner takes shared parental leave

 - both parents are off at the same time

-- the parents share SPL evenly and are off at different times
+- both parents share shared parental leave evenly and are off at different times